-Local government limited gaming impact fund - rules report - legislative declaration - definitions - repeal.
+Local government limited gaming impact fund - rules - definitions - repeal.

-(a) There is hereby created in the state treasury the local government limited gaming impact fund, and within the fund, there is created the limited gaming impact account and the gambling addiction account.
-The fund consists of money transferred to the fund pursuant to section 44-30-701 (2)(a)(III) and money appropriated to the fund by the general assembly.
-Of the money transferred to the fund, ninety-eight percent shall be allocated to the limited gaming impact account and two percent shall be allocated to the gambling addiction account.
-Money in the limited gaming impact account shall be used to provide financial assistance to eligible local government entities for document-ed negative gaming impacts and to award grants for the provision of gambling addiction counseling, including prevention and education, to Colorado residents.

-(b) As used in this part 13, unless the context otherwise requires:

-(I) "Documented gaming impacts" means the documented expenses, costs, and other negative impacts that are incurred directly and are explicitly identifiable as a result of limited gaming permitted in the counties of Gilpin and Teller and on Indian lands.
-"Documented negative gaming impacts" includes the provision of gambling addiction counseling, including prevention and education, to Colorado Residents.
+(a) There is hereby created in the office of the state treasurer the local government limited gaming impact fund, referred to in this part 13 as the "fund", and within the fund, there is created the limited gaming impact account and the gambling addiction account.
+Of the money transferred to the fund pursuant to section 44-30-701 (2)(a)(III), ninety-eight percent shall be allocated to the limited gaming impact account and two percent shall be allocated to the gambling addiction account.
+Money in the limited gaming impact account shall be used to provide financial assistance to eligible local government entities for documented gaming impacts, and, except as provided in subsection (1)(b) of this section, money in the gambling addiction account shall be used to award grants for the provision of gambling addiction counseling, including prevention and education, to Colorado residents.
+For the purposes of this part 13, "documented gaming impacts" means the documented expenses, costs, and other impacts, and the provision of gambling addiction counseling, including prevention and education, to Colorado residents, incurred directly as a result of limited gaming permitted in the counties of Gilpin and Teller and on Indian lands. (b) For the 2018-19 and 2019-20 state fiscal years, one hundred thousand dollars of the money allocated to the gambling addiction account shall be appropriated in each fiscal year as follows: